Pythagoras and his Travels in Egypt

 The Legacy and Contributions of Pythagoras

-After studying in the mystery schools of Egypt, Pythagoras returned to Greece, where he went on to formulate the teachings that would change the world, and he would become remembered for.
+His stay in Samos was short-lived, as he quickly moved to Italy, where he went on to found a mystery school, and formulate the teachings that would change the world, and he would become remembered for.

 One of Pythagoras’ main ideas was that numbers and mathematics were at the root of the universe and that everything in the world could be understood and explained through numbers.
 He is credited with discovering the famous Pythagorean Theorem, which states that in a right-angled triangle, the square of the length of the hypotenuse is equal to the sum of the squares of the other two sides.
-To learn more about the contributions of ancient Greek philosophy schools click here
+Although it has been pointed out the Pythagorean Theorem can be found in the designs of the Egyptian pyramids, which supports the idea that he was educated in Egypt.

 Pythagoras also had a strong belief in the idea of reincarnation and the immortality of the soul.
 He taught that the soul was trapped in the physical world and that it was the goal of individuals to free themselves from this cycle of rebirth through spiritual enlightenment.
 He believed in the existence of a divine, universal harmony and that the key to unlocking this harmony was through purification of the soul and living a virtuous life.